Cohort applications now open

 Line Sheet

-A sales document presenting your collection to wholesale buyers, featuring product images, descriptions, wholesale prices, and ordering information.
+A B2B wholesale sales document presenting your collection to retail buyers,featuring product images, wholesale prices, and ordering information.
+A single wholesale account from a professional line sheet generates $500-50,000+ / ₹45,500-45,50,000+ per season.

 Read more